Feedback Insertion-Deletion Codes: Introduction

 \subsection{Outline}

 The remainder of the paper is organized as follows.
 In Section~\ref{sec:upper bounds on the rate:}, we provide an upper bound on $R_{id}(\tau)$.
-Section~\ref{sec::lower bounds on the rate} discusses a feedback insertion-deletion code and its reduction to feedback substitution codes.
+In Section~\ref{sec::lower bounds on the rate}, we discuss a feedback insertion-deletion code and its reduction to feedback substitution codes.
 The analysis of the feedback substitution code is given in Section~\ref{sec::analysis of the feedback substitution code}.
 Finally, we conclude the paper with Section~\ref{sec::conclusion}.